All about Firoz Shah Tughlaq- History, Life, Tenure and Achievements

 Firoz Shah Tuglaq was a Turkish leader who was born in 1309.
 He ruled Delhi from 1351 to 1388.
 He was the son of a Hindu princess from Dipalpur and his father's name was Rajab.

 Rajab was the younger sibling of Ghazi Malik who carried the title of Sipahsalar to the dynasty.
 Take a look at the timeline of the rulers of the Tuglaq Dynasty.

 |Ghiyasuddin Tughlaq||1320-24 AD|

 |Mohammad Khan||1388 AD|

 |Ghiyassuddin Tughlaq Shah II||1388 AD|

 |Nasiruddin Muhammad||1390-94 AD|

 |Nasiruddin Mahmud||1395-1412 AD|

-Firoz provided the principal of inheritance to the armed force.
-Officers were permitted to rest and enjoy and send their children in army in their place.
-The officers were not paid in real money but rather by projects on land revenue income of towns.
-This novel strategy of instalment prompted numerous misuses.
+- Firoz provided the principal of inheritance to the armed forces.
+Officers were permitted to rest and enjoy and send their children to the army on their place.
+The officers were not paid in real money but through land revenue income of towns.
+This novel strategy of installment prompted numerous misuses.

 - He established an office for poor and deprived individuals called Diwan-i-Khairat